 For Stansted connect at Liverpool Street between the Elizabeth line and Stansted Express trains, for City Airport connect at Stratford between the Elizabeth line and DLR trains.

-Two trains services are available at Luton Airport Parkway:
+Three train services are available at Luton Airport Parkway:

 Travelling between Luton Airport and St Pancras by train

-So it doesn't matter which train service you take regarding how easy it is to transfer to and from taxis, the Underground or the adjacent King's Cross station.
+So it doesn't matter which train service you take, regarding how easy it is to transfer to and from taxis, the Underground, or the adjacent King's Cross station.

-These Advance tickets for are a particularly good option when heading to the airport by the Luton Airport Express, as they can only be used on the specific departure you select when booking.
+These Advance tickets are a particularly good option when heading to the airport by the Luton Airport Express, as they can only be used on the specific departure you select when booking.

 Oyster Cards can't be used to travel between Luton Airport Parkway and central London.